Immuta Release Lifecycle

 Release Lifecycle Terms

-- Full Support Period: The period of time between the General Availability date and the End of Life Date.
+- Support period: The period of time between the general availability date and the end of support date.
 During this period, Immuta will keep the version up-to-date with important bug fixes and security updates.

-- End of Life Date: The date when Immuta will stop backporting critical bug fixes to the release.
-For LTS releases this is one year after the General Availability date.
-For all other major releases this is typically six months after the General Availability date.
+- End of support date: The date when Immuta will stop backporting critical bug fixes to the release.
+For LTS releases, this is one year after the general availability date.
+For all other major releases, this is typically one month after the next release (four months after the general availability date).

-- Extended Support Period: The period of time between the End of Life Date and the End of Support Date.
+- Extended support period: The period of time between the end of support date and the extended support date.
 During this period, Immuta will no longer provide bug fix updates to the version, but will investigate and troubleshoot issues.
+Immuta recommends to upgrade before this period.

-- End of Support Date: The date when Immuta is no longer obligated to investigate issues raised against the release.
-The End of Support date will occur six months after the End of Life date.
+- End of extended support date: The date when Immuta is no longer obligated to investigate issues raised against the release.
+The end of extended support date will occur three months after the next major release.